cybertec-postgresql/pgwatch2/docs/preparing_databases.rst

 To overcome this problem, users can also choose to install *helpers* extracting OS metrics like CPU, RAM usage, etc so that this data is stored together with Postgres-native metrics for easier graphing / correlation / alerting.
 This also enable to be totally independent of any System Monitoring tools like Zabbix, etc, with the downside that everything is gathered over Postgres connections so that when Postgres is down no OS metrics can be gathered also.
+Since v1.8.4 though the latter problem can be reduced for local "push" based setups via the "--direct-os-stats" option plus according metrics configuration (e.g. the "full" preset).

 Note though that PL/Python is usually disabled by DB-as-a-service providers like AWS RDS for security reasons.